Ash-Sdh/12449879_object-detection-robotic-vision/README.md

 ---

 ### Qualitative Outputs
-- Validation results and confusion matrices are saved in `/runs/detect/val*/`.
+- Validation results and confusion matrices are saved in `/runs/detect/val*/`(not all results added to git hub).
-- Detection samples (`val_batch*_pred.jpg`) show improved localization with CBAM integration.
+- Detection samples (`val_batch*_pred.jpg`) show improved localization with CBAM integration (added to git hub at /runs/detect/val2).
 - PR and F1 curves illustrate stronger confidence and precision consistency.

 ---